 It’s the morning and you’re determined to exercise even if your body doesn’t want to cooperate.
 Your energy levels need a boost, one that might be more than your average meal replacement shake provides.
+You need a high energy smoothie.

 So you move to the blender and open your pantry, which mix-ins should you be reaching for?

 Look on pretty much any list of healthy foods for you and at some point they’re going to mention Blueberries.
 These amazing little berries are packed full of antioxidants and yet rank low on the glycemic index, so they’re not going to trigger any blood sugar spikes.
 Blueberries are one of the most nutrient-dense fruits out there.
+Adding blueberries to your high energy smoothie will spike your levels and leave you feeling fantastic.

 2. Almonds, Brazil Nuts, Macadamia Nuts: